workingDog/SPMExplorer/README.md

 Note that the Swift versions displayed, comes from the *swiftLanguageVersions* method in **Package.swift**.
 If not present, the Swift tools version is displayed instead.

+**SPMX** includes a search for keywords option.
+Use a set of space separated words to search **github** for swift packages.
+Packages that contains the selected keywords in their description or README.md file are retrieved.
+The maximum number of packages to search for, is set in the **Setting**.
+Large numbers take longer to process.

 # SPMX for ios beta testing